w3f/polkadot-wiki/docs/maintain/maintain-rpc.md

 Setting up any Substrate-based node relies on a similar process.
 For example, by default, they will all share the same WebSocket connection at port 9944 on localhost.
-In this example, we'll set up a polkadot sync node on a Debian-flavoured server (such as Ubuntu 22.04).
+In this example, we'll set up a Polkadot sync node on a Debian-flavoured server (such as Ubuntu 22.04).
 Create a new server on your provider of choice or locally at home.
 See [Set up a Full Node](./maintain-sync) for additional instructions.
 You can install from the default apt repository or build from scratch.
 The startup options in the setup process provide various settings that can be modified.